Conservative Spanish Party Leader Tries Moderate Reboot - UrduPoint

 He had to win a hard-fought Primary, that followed the ouster of former prime minister Mariano Rajoy by a vote of no-confidence.

-Casado highlighted his opposition to abortion and euthanasia in a bid to stop votes haemorrhaging in the April election to far-right party Vox, which burst on the scene last year.
+Casado highlighted his opposition to abortion and euthanasia in a bid to stop votes haemorrhaging in the April election to the far-right Vox party, which burst on the scene last year.

-Close to another former Spanish premier, the combative Jose Maria Aznar, Casado also attacked Sanchez, accusing him of having cosied up to Catalan separatists and Basque nationalists to prop up his minority government.
+Close to another former Spanish premier, the combative Jose Maria Aznar, Casado accused Sanchez of cosying up to Catalan separatists and Basque nationalists to prop up his minority government.

 He caused a stir in February when in a single speech he lobbed more than 20 insults at Sanchez, calling him "the biggest traitor in Spain's democratic history", a "compulsive liar", "disloyal", "egotist", "mediocre" and "a disaster for the future of Spain".